 The Pacific Association of First Nations Women is facilitating a Cree and Ojibway Language Program.
 Several elders who are fluent in either language have volunteered to be teachers and pass down their knowledge.
 This program is open to Indigenous people who are of Cree or Ojibway decent.
 Children are welcome and encouraged to participate.

 Here is a CBC radio interview of one of our Cree language instructors, Elder Dorothy Visser, speaking about language revitalization and residential schools on Orange Shirt Day.

 There are several components in the Language Program:

-- The Introduction to Cree and Ojibway language course has completed five cycles
+- The Introduction to Cree and Ojibway language courses have completed five cycles.

-- The ongoing Basic Cree and Ojibway course has completed three cycles, and a fourth began on April 12, 2021.
+- The ongoing Basic Cree and Ojibway courses have completed three cycles, and a fourth began on April 12, 2021.

 - Cree and Ojibway Conversations Circles: New class information to come!